arthurkushman/total_probability/README.md

 ]);
 echo $result; // 0.86
 ```
+We've got the probability, that the any picked item will be standard.

 Then using Bayes formula:
 ```php
 $result = $this->formula->bayesProbability(0.4, 0.8, 0.86);
 echo $result; // 0.37
 ```
-We've got a probability, that the selected standard item related to 1st party.
+We've got a probability, that the selected standard item will be related to 1st party.

 ```php
 $result = $this->formula->bayesProbability(0.6, 0.9, 0.86);
 echo $result; // 0.63
 ```
-We've got a probability, that the selected standard item related to 2nd party.
+We've got a probability, that the selected standard item will be related to 2nd party.

 Check: 0.37+0.63=1